 Leaders who are lording over the sheep will be judged.
 The false shepherds who are after their own things, building ministries unto themselves, and ruling God's people in an unrighteousness way; will be removed from their position of power as the Lord wills.
 The Lord will put His shepherds into place that will allow Him to rule His people through them.

 “Likewise you younger people, submit yourselves to your elders.
 Yes, all of you be submissive to one another, and be clothed with humility, for “God resists the proud, But gives grace to the humble.””
 (I Peter 5:5 NKJV).
+It is important for believers who are young in the Lord, or not spiritually mature, to be under godly leadership.
+Just as children are under their parent's authority until they are grown up, it is important for spiritual children to submit to spiritual elders until they are grown up spiritually.
+Leaders should be maturing spiritual children, and not keeping them in a place of spiritual immaturity.
+The more mature a believer is, the less they need the leader.
+Unfortunately many leaders keep believers in a place of spiritual immaturity in order to keep them under their influence and ministry.
 Even though the scripture does tell those who are less spiritually mature to submit to those who are more spiritually mature, it still says that we should all submit to one another (Ephesians 5:21).

 I have seen a number of pastors who place a lot of emphasis on submitting to authority.
 I wonder if those same pastors would be willing to submit to apostolic leadership and apostolic authority in the region they live in?
 Or are they only interested in getting believers to be under their covering and submitted to them?
 Maybe these preach, but they do not practice.
 Please note that pastors who claim they are submitted to a minister who lives 1,000 miles away, when they have no personal contact with that minister; does not qualify for ‘being submitted’ to authority.